- Oops!Something went wrong.Please try again later.

 Monitor your sleep

-Make full use of your handphone features or get yourself a handy fitness watch like the Fitbit and monitor your activity and sleep patterns.
+Make full use of your handphone features or get yourself a handy fitness watch like the new Apple Watch Series 7 or Fitbit and monitor your activity and sleep patterns.

 Create the best sleep environment

 Having the right conditions such as the right temperature, comfortable pillow and bedsheets do wonders for a restful night.
 Try Tempur’s cooling pillow and bedsheets made of mulberry silk that will lull you into dreamland.
 Add a spritz of lavender mist for relaxation.

 Whether you are staying up way beyond your bedtime due to anxiety, bright room conditions, or noisy neighbours, these sleep aids – from diffuser, aromatherapy oils, Himalayan salt lamp, night sleeping mask, noise-cancelling gadgets to a white noise machine – will work for you.

 First up, start with a warm bath using the Lavender Scented Premium Epsom Bath Salt and hydrate with the Aveeno Stress Relief Moisturizing Lotion infused with the calming scents of lavender and chamomile and ylang-ylang essential oils.
 Lavender is your best sleeping buddy.
 Its' aromatherapy oil calms the nervous system by lowering blood pressure, heart rate, and skin temperature.
 Brain waves also go into a more relaxed state.

 The app-enabled Philips wake-up lights are clinically proven by physicians in establishing healthy sleep and wake-up routine.
 According to Philips, it's been proven to enhance your mood in the morning.
 Wake up happy?
 Bring it on!